 - Where to download the plugin?

-- When is a new version of the plugin released?
+- When are new versions of the plugin released?

-- How to link my Cloudinary account to WordPress?
+- How do I link my Cloudinary account to WordPress?

-- How to synchronize my WordPress Media Library?
+- How do I synchronize my WordPress Media Library?

 - What are the asset sync statuses displayed in my Media Library?

-- How to apply transformations to my resources?
+- How do I apply transformations to my resources?

 - Can I delete assets in my Cloudinary Media Library?

-- How to contact Cloudinary support if I have an issue?
+- How do I contact Cloudinary support if I have an issue?

 Where to download the plugin?